(You must register and have a linked account first)

 • Local Price : £650.00 GBP

-1796 Pattern Light Cavalry Trooper's Sabre by Dawes.
+1796 Pattern Light Cavalry Trooper's Sabre by Dawes, Birmingham.
 1796 Pattern Light Cavalry Trooper's Sabre, made by Dawes, Birmingham (marked Dawes, Birmm on spine).
 Blade also marked with Board of Ordnance stamp.
 Very good fighting blade with a wide hatchet point.
 Pitting present, and some slight nicks.
 Scabbard is marked Woolley & Co.
 Birmingham.
 It is common to see scabbards"

 • Nation : ?